MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-events-using-application-diagnostics.md

 ### Troubleshoot by using Performance Event properties in Application Diagnostics

-1. In the Application Diagnostics window for the performance alert you are investigating, select the **Event properties** tab to view the key details about the alert.
+1. In the Application Diagnostics window for the performance alert you're investigating, select the **Event properties** tab to view the key details about the alert.
 This is the first place to check to see if the alert problem is apparent.
-Some of the key categories of information you will see on the Performance properties page are as follows:
+Some of the key categories of information you'll see on the Performance properties page are as follows:

     -   **Source** To display the application load and response times, select the **Source** link in the upper-left corner.
 This information shows the load the system was under in the context of the exception event failure.
 To view performance counters and further assess system state, on the Source page, select the **Trend reports** tab.
 To see which computers this application is working on and see if there might be a load balancing problem across computers, select the **Computers** tab.
 To see a breakdown of related calls, or where the events are happening based on chains, select the **Topology** tab.